 From the viewer end, JW Player uses standard HTML5 to render most content without requiring any plugins.
 Flash content will still require Adobe’s Flash plugin.

 JW Player is also a well-supported technology.
 It’s easy to configure; most websites are able to deploy with a simple point-and-click setup.
 It supports a wide range of technologies for video delivery, from standard HTTP to Apple’s HLS format, Adobe’s HDS, and both adaptive and standard RTMP.
 (If you’re confused by this terminology, check out this article on streaming video formats).

 JW Player also has a wide range of add-ons available to extend its functionality and add features like a paywall.

-The major con of JW Player is that it’s commercial software.
-Even though the codebase is open source, the support package (which includes 250GB of streaming per month, HLS adaptive streaming support, and OTT for compatability with Chromecast and AirPlay) costs $299 per year — and this is the limited version.
+The major con of JW Player is that its commercial software.
+Even though the codebase is open source, the support package (which includes 250GB of streaming per month, HLS adaptive streaming support, and OTT for compatibility with Chromecast and AirPlay) costs $299 per year — and this is the limited version.

 The full version costs more.
 Enterprise-level customers interested in higher volumes of streaming and storage, as well as tools like content protection, are given custom pricing structures.

 In the past, JW Player has also been criticized for a “clunky” design, but newer releases have kept up with stylistic trends.